Where to Stay in Portland

 From $397/night

-"The overall feeling is good, but it is a bit strange that there is no desk in th…"
+"The overall feeling is good.
+But it is a bit strange that there is no desk in th…"

 Indoor swimming pool Sauna Spa Massage room